mleggett25/School_District_Analysis/README.md

 !

 As we can see from the tables, there is a significant difference between the passing math percentage, the passing reading percentage, and the overall passing percentage for Thomas High School between the original and new School Summaries.
+Relative to the performance of the other 14 schools, Thomas High School jumps from the eighth highest overall passing percentage to the second highest overall passing percentage, though only marginally compared to four other schools who also had a 90% overall passing percentage.